The Stockholm Run, Excerpt Three: Flight to Stockholm

 ‘Me too,’ said John.
 ‘I’ve talked to pilots on 540 Squadron who say that stays with you, even after months of flying the thing.’

-'You do know I can hear everything you are saying over the intercom, don't you?' said Monique.
+‘You do know I can hear everything you’re saying over the intercom, don’t you?’ said Monique.

 ‘Sorry, Monique,’ said Bob, mentally kicking himself.